Operation Save Jake

 One day I was out in the kitchen making dinner, and I had a cracked egg, so I went outside and called Jakey over to give it to him.
 When I called his name and he came over, the look of sheer surprise that anyone should call him and give him attention was priceless.
 A look you would expect from a neglected child who never got any attention.

 In the end I had to leave the property for my mental health and the safety of my dog and her puppies.
 And I couldn’t take Jakey with me.
 Though he was never far from my thoughts.
 That look of pure amazement that I should even call him had haunted me ever since.
+Many times I thought of ways to dognap him.
+I wanted to get him out of the hell hole where he was.
+I wish I could have done more for Jakey when I had the chance!

 The state of him is terrible though.
 One of his ears is no longer erect from where his previous caretaker allowed his dog to pick on Jakey.
 He’s limping from old injuries that were never taken care of.
 But, he’s safe.
+And he’s loved!

 Why is the story of Jake so important for me to tell?
 Because saving Jake was the reason I found my why.
 Because I never wanted a dog to be accused of being “too dangerous”, “too difficult”, “too old” or whatever to be saved.
 And if I didn’t step up as a dog trainer and make it my goal to help owners become better able to handle more difficult dogs.
 Seriously, if I can learn how to handle these dogs, so can you.
 And the benefit is that the more of you who learn how to handle difficult dogs the less dogs will go to shelters and the more dogs will be able to be adopted and find a family who not only will love them but be able to help them live their best life!